 I think ‘Pickman’s Model’ works so well because Lovecraft captures the breathless horror that he’s known for so perfectly.
 We feel like we’re there with Thurber as he descends further into his friend’s studio.
 While the descriptions of the art and the ghouls feel quaint by today’s horror standards, it’s hard to deny the sense of terror that Lovecraft creates.
 At first we assume that Richard Upton Pickman is mad.
 But the truth is so much worse.

 I can’t blame you.
 He seems like a cool guy.
 Little eccentric, but who isn’t?
 Here’s where you can find him:

 This is one of my favorite short stories ever.
 This story acts as a sequel of sorts to the original story, but with some added bite.
 I read it when it was reprinted in ‘New Cthulhu: The Recent Weird’, edited by Paula Guran.

 ‘Pickman’s Gift’ – A quest in the game ‘Fallout 4’

 A quest in Bethesda’s massive RPG has you helping/hurting a murderous artist that shares a name with our subject.
 The Fallout franchise loves a good Lovecraftian reference, and this one is a corker.
 Though this isn’t the exact same character, it’s the closest you’re going to get digitally.
 It’s one of the better side quests in the game, so I suggest you step out into the Commonwealth and seek it out if you haven’t already.

-I mentioned it above but I can’t let you go without one last plug.
+I mentioned it above, but I can’t let you go without one last plug.
 I can tell you now that this collection will be worth every penny that you lay down.
-Matthew Carpenter has put together an incredible TOC that deserve your attention.
+Matthew Carpenter has put together an incredible TOC that deserves your attention.
 When this drops later this month, I’ll let you know.
 I’m also considering having a give away for a copy, so be ready for that.